t-lm/statdocs/docs/what_is.md

 Whether it is monitoring a project, planning business activity or researching social and demographic trends, **metrics are the core element of planning and analysis**.

-The problem is **is is often complex to access metrics** as metrics are **stored in various places** (applications, dashboards, reports, analyst team) or **complex to get** (through queries).
+The problem is **it is often complex to access metrics for everyday users** as metrics are **stored in various places** (applications, dashboards, reports, analyst team) or **complex to get**.

-**There is no single place where everyone can simply access them** - in 2-3 clicks and across subjects and teams.
+Like books in medieval times, metrics are only accessible to the most advanced analytical users - preventing most collaborators to take part independently in planning and analysis

-## **A space for metrics**
+## **A library of metrics**

-Statit is an online space where teams store and access metrics.

-Statit has three main characteristics:
+Statit turns things around and provides an online space where teams store and access metrics.
+It has three main characteristics:

 - **Accessible to all** - **Really!** - It is simple to navigate across metrics and access them - by anyone in the team, there is no barrier to metrics knowledge
 - **Accessible in the tools you use today** - Whether it is a web browser, Microsoft Excel or a programming language (curl/ nodejs/ python), metrics can be accessed and edited - No need to adopt a new tool